 Example: If you have a baby and file a new Form IL-W-4 with your employer to claim an additional allowance for the baby, your employer may immediately change the withholding for all future payments of compensation.
 However, if you file the new form on September 1, your employer does not have to change your withholding until the first payment of compensation is made to you after October 1.
-If you file the new form on September 2, your employer does not have to change your withholding until the first payment of compensation made to you after December 31.
+If you file the new form on September 2, your employer does not have to change your withholding until the first payment of compensation made to you after October 3.
+If you file the new form on September 3.